Vodlozersky National Park in the southeast of Karelia was created in 1991 to preserve the natural, historical and cultural heritage of this region.

-The park is divided into three parts: Vodlozersky, Ileksky and Pudozhkiy.
+The park is divided into three parts: Vodlozersky, Ileksky and Pudozhskiy.

-About 10 per cent of the Park area is occupied by lakes and rivers.
-The main lake of the Park is Lake Vodlozero with the total area of 358 square kilometers and with the total length of the coastline of 438 kilometers.
+About 10 per cent of the park area is occupied by lakes and rivers.
+The main lake of the park is Lake Vodlozero with the total area of 358 square kilometers and with the total length of the coastline of 438 kilometers.
 The Ileksa River is the main waterway of the park.
 It flows into Lake Vodlozero.
 There are many hills in the northern part of the park.
-The highest peaks reache 300 meters.
-The central part is mostly plain.
+The highest peaks reach 300 meters.
+The central part is mostly a plain.

 In 2001, in accordance with the decree of UNESCO, the park received the status of a biosphere reserve.

 The park is considered to be one of the oldest cultural centers in Russia.
 There you can get acquainted with the traditions of the local people and with interesting architectural monuments, the most significant of which is the Ilyinsky Pogost (churchyard).
 It is located on the island of Small Kolgostrov on Lake Vodlozero.
 The main part of the Ilyinsky Pogost is a wooden church consecrated in honor of Elijah the Prophet, built in 1798.

 Taiga plant species prevail in the park such as Siberian larch, Tatarian dogwood, Scotch pine, Norway spruce, white birch, aspen, juniper, mountain ash, goat willow.
 The shrub and grass vegetation is represented by blueberry, red bilberry, heather, two-leaved bead-ruby, starflower, shamrock.

 Among the mammals the most notable carnivores are bears, foxes, lynxes, martens.
 The park contains one of the biggest deer populations.